Fallout (franchise): Fortnite: Battle Royale

 The T-60 Power Armor appeared in Fortnite, in the Battle Royale gamemode, as a cosmetic outfit in the Chapter 5 Season 3 Battle Pass, alongside a pickaxe tool attaining to the Assaultron, an emote depicting a Mister Handy robot, and many other cosmetic items bearing reference to the series.
 Nuka Cola also appeared as a consumable, as did the laser rifle as an in-game weapon, in a later update.

 Super Smash Bros Ultimate

 During the summer of 2020, the mascot of Vault-Tec, Vault Boy, appeared as a Mii Gunner costume for the Nintendo Switch title Super Smash Bros.
 Ultimate.

 Call of Duty

 On June 18, 2024, Activision announced a collaboration between the Call of Duty franchise and Fallout, which saw the addition of a cosmetic bundle for purchase in Call of Duty: Modern Warfare III and Call of Duty: Warzone.
 The bundle contains "Vault 141" outfits for four operator characters Soap, Price, Ghost, and Gaz, in addition to Vault-themed weapon skins and other items based on Fallout.
 The bundle was released on June 20, 2024, in addition to a free in-game event where players can earn other Fallout-themed cosmetic items, including a Nuka-Cola Quantum weapon camouflage.

+A second collaboration, themed around the television series, was announced in December 2025 for Call of Duty: Black Ops 7.
+The collaboration featured the addition of the characters Lucy, The Ghoul and Maximus as playable operators in Black Ops 7, as well as Fallout-themed limited-time game modes and maps, such as a multiplayer mode where killed players respawn as feral ghouls.

+Trading card game

+In 2025, Wizards of the Coast released sets based on Fallout for Magic: The Gathering as part of its Universes Beyond collaborations.